Download the Latest Statutes which govern the FISM organisation and its member societies.

 - the expenses of the FISM-contest, including the printing of the necessary Jury forms, the drinks and meals for the jury during the judging process, a jury meeting room and all the technical facilities and administration costs in order to be able to judge according to the “FISM Contest Rules and Procedures”;

-- further reasonable expenses in the interest of the FISM, to the judgment of the Presidium.
+- further reasonable expenses in the interest of the FISM, to the judgment of the Board of Directors.

-11.8 The financial results of a FISM World Championship of Magic shall be subject to audit and verification by or on behalf of the Presidium.
+11.8 The financial results of a FISM World Championship of Magic shall be subject to audit and verification by or on behalf of the Board of Directors.
 In case of a deficit the International President is authorized to have the aforementioned expenses, or part of them, deducted from the 1.5% pay over as mentioned in Article 11.6.

 11.9 If the FISM World Championship of Magic should end in a total deficit, the FISM will waive the claim on the 1.5% pay over and may be requested to contribute toward compensation for the deficit.